lancelotet/youdontknowgit/README.md

     Explore GitHub to find inspiration for your own projects and connect with others.
     Learn how to download interesting code for your own use.
     Learn how to upload something you're working on to a GitHub repository.

-Next steps

-    "Creating an account on GitHub"

-Further reading

-    "Connecting to GitHub"